Xunnamius/projector-lens-lib-cjs/README.md

 # projector-lens-lib-cjs

-A CJS template for GitHub Action workflows, CI/CD publishing and deployment automation scripts, and the like.
+A CJS template with GitHub Action workflows, CI/CD publishing and deployment automation scripts, and the like.

 > Published package not meant for public consumption!
 Do not install this!